 For more on how to develop custom personas for your ABM campaigns, download ABM: What’s Next?

 In this free guide, hear from industry experts about:

 - Actionable tips for implementing and executing a winning strategy

 - How to align your team

-Still running ABM campaigns based on nebulous personas?
+Still running ABM campaigns based on nebulous account based marketing personas?
 Then you’re definitely missing out on new business.
 Using insights from a real human, on the other hand—someone who can inform your ABM campaigns and help focus your efforts and improve ROI—often yields significantly more deals and higher bottom-line value.
 It’s a simple change in your approach to ABM that can deliver massive results.